DreamCoder123/All-Interview-Question/README.md

 BeanNameUrlHandlerMapping: When the URL request matches the bean name, the class corresponding to the bean definition is the actual controller that is responsible for processing the request.
 SimpleUrlHandlerMapping: Here, the mapping is very explicit.
 The number of URLs can be specified here and each URL is associated explicitly with a controller.
 If the Spring MVC is configured using annotations, then @RequestMapping annotations are used for this purpose.
 The @RequestMapping annotation is configured by making use of the URI path, HTTP methods, query parameters, and the HTTP Headers.

+58. Where does the access to the model from the view come from?
+The view requires access to the model to render the output as the model contains the required data meant for rendering.
+The model is associated with the controller that processes the client requests and finally encapsulates the response into the Model object.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features